developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add Mapping Behavior Type Send Key Code Fn
 Used to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

-- If the value ***Off*** is chosen, when the key code is sent, it is sent with the FN keyboard state inactive.
+-***Off***- when the key code is sent, it is sent with the FN keyboard state inactive.
 This ensures that the key code is NOT interpreted as an FN key.

-- If the value ***On*** is chosen, when the key code is sent, it is sent with the FN keyboard state active.
+-***On***- when the key code is sent, it is sent with the FN keyboard state active.
 This ensures that the key code is interpreted as an FN key.

 - If this Managed Configuration is not specified, when the key code is sent, the FN keyboard state is not changed.
 This causes the key to be interpreted as an FN key or not based on the existing state.

 ### Action Add Mapping Behavior Type Send Key Code Shift
 Used to alter how a key code is sent as the behavior for a specified key a specified state when the value ***Send Key Code*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** is specified.

-- If the value ***Off*** is chosen, when the key code is sent, it is sent with the Shift keyboard state inactive.
+-***Off***- when the key code is sent, it is sent with the Shift keyboard state inactive.
 This ensures that the key code is NOT interpreted as an Shift key.

-- If the value ***On*** is chosen, when the key code is sent, it is sent with the Shift keyboard state active.
+-***On***- when the key code is sent, it is sent with the Shift keyboard state active.
 This ensures that the key code is interpreted as an Shift key.

 - If this Managed Configuration is not specified, when the key code is sent, the Shift keyboard state is not changed.
 This causes the key to be interpreted as a Shift key or not based on the existing state.